Bhagavad Gita Chapter 17 Verse 21 Meaning

 What is the main idea of Bhagavad Gita 17.21?

+The Gita addresses the three types with characteristic directness here.
 And, that gift which is given with the intention of receiving something in return, or expecting a reward, or begrudgingly, is considered to be Rajasic.
-This verse emphasizes faith with clarity and purpose.
+Within the broader arc of Chapter 17, this verse builds on Krishna's...

 How can I apply Bhagavad Gita 17.21 in daily life?